15/11/07 - Obituary

 and nephew Aaron and his partner Emma and their children, Caitlin

-The funeral will be held on Thursday November 22 at Christ Church,
+The funeral was held on Thursday November 22 at Christ Church,

 Selective Bidding for British Blues at Carlisle